kasisnu/aurora/docs/operations/configuration.md

 `-allow_docker_parameters` controls whether or not users may pass their own configuration parameters through the job configuration files.
-If set to `false` (the default), the scheduler will reject jobs with custom parameters. *NOTE*: this setting should be used with caution as it allows any job owner to specify any parameters they wish, including those that may introduce security concerns (`privileged=true`, for example).
+If set to `false` (the default), the scheduler will reject jobs with custom parameters. *NOTE*: this setting should be used with caution as it allows any job owner to specify any parameters they wish, including those that may introduce security concerns.

 `-default_docker_parameters` allows a cluster operator to specify a universal set of parameters that should be used for every container that does not have parameters explicitly configured at the job